The Bank of England base rate has been slashed to 0.1% in an emergency move designed to counter the economic impact of the coronavirus.

 The Bank of England sets interest rates, also known as the base rate, in response to current events and expected economic performance, with the aim of keeping inflation around its 2% target.

-So what will it do, and what will its decision mean for you?
+So what could happen next, and what will interest rate decisions mean for you?

 Why the Bank of England base rate matters

 Sometimes known simply as the interest rate, the Bank of England base rate influences how much banks and other lenders charge you to borrow money, and how much interest is paid on your savings.

 In the case of a base rate rise, banks will tend to raise mortgage interest rates as well as loans, pushing up the cost of borrowing money.
 At the same time, interest rates on savings are also likely to increase, meaning your savings pot could grow a little faster.

 Lowering the base rate could have the opposite effect, with mortgage rates becoming slightly cheaper, but savings deals offering lower returns.